juanfelipesantamaria2901/Truora/app/frontend/ReadmeEx.md

 ## 🎯 Architecture Overview

-The Truora frontend is a modern Vue.js 3 application built with TypeScript, featuring a component-based architecture, reactive state management with Pinia, and a responsive design system powered by Tailwind CSS.
+The frontend is a modern Vue.js 3 application built with TypeScript, featuring a component-based architecture, reactive state management with Pinia, and a responsive design system powered by Tailwind CSS.
 The application follows Vue 3's Composition API patterns and implements best practices for scalable frontend development.

 ## 📁 Detailed Project Structure